bick4ord/earthdata-search/README.md

     open coverage/lcov-report/index.html

 ### Deployment
+First, build the docker container that will host the deployment bundle:
+    docker build --platform linux/amd64 -t earthdata-search:deploy .

+Do not publish this docker image since it may contain files with secrets.

 When the time comes to deploy the application, first ensure that you have the required ENV vars set: